Book Training at Haldon Forest Park

 WHAT IS NORDIC WALKING?

 Originating from Finland in the 1930's Nordic walking is an activity that engages the upper body as well as the legs.
-By using poles to propel yourself along you walk much faster and feel lighter.
+By using poles to propel yourself along you walk faster and feel lighter.

 The correct placement of the pole, combined with the rhythmic nature of Nordic walking, also helps to improve the range of movement around joints, posture, and balance.